xblueberry/Brownian-Motion/README.md

 # Brownian-Motion

-This is part of the Computational Physics class taken in my Bachelor degree.
+This project is part of the Computational Physics class taken in my Bachelor degree.

-In the first part, a random variable with a normal distribution of mean $\mu$
+* In the first part, a random variable with a normal distribution of mean $\mu$